Quantum Statistical Mechanics and the Boundary of Modular Curves: Abstract

 \section{Abstract}

 The theory of limiting modular symbols provides a noncommutative geometric model of the boundary of modular curves that includes irrational points in addition to cusps.
-A noncommutative space associated to this boundary is constructed, endowed with the structure of a quantum statistical mechanical system that can be interpreted as a boundary of the system associated to the Shimura variety of $\GL_2$.
-The ground states evaluated on boundary arithmetic elements are given by pairings of cusp forms and limiting modular symbols.
+A noncommutative space associated to this boundary is constructed, as part of a family of noncommutative spaces associated to different continued fractions algorithms, endowed with the structure of a quantum statistical mechanical system.
+Two special cases of this family of quantum systems can be interpreted as a boundary of the system associated to the Shimura variety of $\GL_2$ and an analog for $\SL_2$.
+The structure of KMS states for this family of systems is discussed.
+In the geometric cases, the ground states evaluated on boundary arithmetic elements are given by pairings of cusp forms and limiting modular symbols.